browserless/browserless/README.md

 Not only does it grant you a license to run such a critical piece of infrastructure, but you are also supporting further innovation in this space and our ability to contribute to it.

-If you are creating an open source application under a license compatible with the Server Side License 1.0, you may use browserless under those terms.
+If you are creating an open source application under a license compatible with the Server Side License 1.0, you may use Browserless under those terms.